 The "src" field in the HTML widget can be customized to pass parameters to the public map.
 For example, if you wanted to have the map zoom to a particular property, you could add the "place" parameter to the end of the "src" field as a querystring:

-To use the "place" parameter, the name you supply must match the name of a Property Acquisition or Stewardship (depending on the source of your data) exactly.
+To use the "place" parameter, the name you supply must match the name of a Property or Stewardship Site (depending on the source of your data) exactly.

 Alernatively, you can also use latitude and longitude values and a zoom amount: